Zakopane with Kids

 It’s impossible to get bored in the mountains!
 And yet, guests coming to Zakopane often ask me about things they can do with the kids in Zakopane and the surrounding area.
-In this post I show you a handful of ideas and hints on the best ways to enjoy the “Zakopiec” with your little ones.
+So, in this post, I show you a handful of ideas and hints on the best ways to enjoy the “Zakopiec” with your little ones.

-To improve readability, they are divided in two sections, mountain trips and “urban” entertainment.
+To improve readability, they are divided into two sections, mountain trips and “urban” entertainment.

 Hiking in the mountains?

-The most important question you have to answer before you set off: how old are the children and how will they endure the difficulties of the mountain hiking?
+The most important question you have to answer before you set off: how old are the children, and how will they endure the difficulties of mountain hiking?

-If the kids are small and have never walked in mountains, I suggest to start with two popular and most importantly, easy routes.
+If the kids are small and have never walked in the mountains, I suggest starting with two popular and, most importantly, easy routes.

 A trip to Kasprowy Wierch.